Everything you need to know:

 So all of a sudden its not pre-med anymore and you find yourself entering 4th year, hitting that wall of realization that you're beyond half way to finishing your medical degree and still know next to nothing.
 It's nice really only being half-way while the rest of your friends have probably already graduated from other courses!

 4th year, otherwise known as 3rd med, is split into 2 semesters.
-First you will complete your pre-clinical learning - semester 1 of 3rd med is a continuation of your Pathology, Medical Microbiology and Pharmacology - you will do 5 core modules; Haematology/Immunosuppression, Respiratory diseases, Endocrine diseases, GI/hepatobiliary diseases, and CNS diseases.
-This will be in the typical fashion of having mound of information thrown at you on each subject during 12 weeks and then being given a study week where you hope to cram the 12 weeks into your brain by the end of it.
+First you will complete your pre-clinical learning - semester 1 of 3rd med is a continuation of your Pathology, Medical Microbiology and Pharmacology - you will do 5 core modules; Haematology/Immunosuppression, Respiratory Diseases, Endocrine Diseases, GI/Hepatobiliary Diseases, and CNS Diseases.
+This will be in the typical fashion of having mounds of information thrown at you on each subject during 12 weeks and then being given a study week where you hope to cram the 12 weeks into your brain by the end of it.
 And it will be highly likely that you will do the exams in the typical torturous 5 exams in 5 days format - put in the work and you will get through it!

-Second semester gets a little confusing - you will have 4 core modules - 2x10 credit modules: Clinical Skills and Therapeutics, and 2x5 credit modules: Ophthalmology/Otolaryngology and Professional Clinical Practice.
+Second semester gets a little confusing - you will have 4 core modules - 2x10 credit modules: Clinical Skills and Therapeutics, and 2x5 credit modules: Ophthalmology/Otolaryngology and GP & Professionalism.

-First you will do an 8 week block - first 4 weeks will be lectures in the 4 modules and then during the remaining 4 weeks you will spend 1 week at a GP, 1 week at a community hospital, 1 week learning 'clinical skills' (finally!) and a 'light reading' week.
+First you will do an 8 week block - first 4 weeks will be lectures in the 4 modules and then during the remaining 4 weeks you will spend 1 week at a GP practice, 1 week at a community hospital (COVID-depending, as last year it didn’t happen), 1 week learning 'clinical skills' (finally!) and a 'light reading' week.
 For most of you it will be your first proper exposure to the medical world - scary but very exciting!
 And then after those 8 weeks you will have a week of exams for the 4 modules - completing the 5 credit modules and then completing a percentage of your 10 credit modules - you will have your final exams for these at the end of the year.

 After the first 9 weeks you will then begin the great adventure that is known as BABY RES!!
-Kind of like transition year in UCD medical school - you've finally completed all your pre-clinical studies and after all that super hard work for nearly 4 years (wink wink) you finally get to enjoy the wonders of hospitals.
-You will have 2 blocks of 3 week rotations in 2 different hospitals.
-There will be a week in between the 2 hospital rotations where you will have a small number of therapeutics lectures and a great opportunity to go on a class trip! (bearing in mind this semester has no 2 week break)
+Kind of like transition year in UCD medical school - you've finally completed all your pre-clinical studies and after all that super hard work for nearly 4 years you finally get to enjoy the wonders of hospitals.
+You will have 2 blocks of rotations in 2 hospitals – last year there was a 3-week block and then a 2-week block.
+The hospitals you could be placed in include the Mater, St Vincent’s, Loughlinstown, St Michael’s, Beacon, Wexford and Mullingar.
+You may be in one hospital for all 5 weeks or you may be in two different ones.

 It's important to make the most of the hospital experience during baby res - the interns are usually very helpful and want to teach you cool stuff.
 You will be exposed to both medicine and surgery during the rotations and it will finally start to feel like you're learning something useful!